tecster/PollenConcentrationMadrid/README.md

 # PollenConcentrationMadrid

-Pollen Concentration Prediction for Madrid
+Prediction of pollen concentration in Madrid with Time Series techniques using historical weather and pollen concentration data.